sovereign655/Star_Sonata2_UI_Mod/README.md

 ## Features

 - **Enhanced Visuals**: Improved graphics and layouts for better clarity and aesthetics.
-- **Ranger Scope Sound Overhaul**:Reduced the jarring sound effects for Ranger Scope when firing and charging.
+- **Ranger Scope Sound Overhaul**: Completely new SFX when firing and charging Ranger Scope.
 - **Compatibility**: Ensures full compatibility with the latest version of Star Sonata 2.

 ## Contributing